-Hobbies Frugal Living 8 Ways to Save Money on Dental Care Share PINTEREST Email Print Frugal Living Beauty & Health Care Bargain Shopping Household Savings Do-It-Yourself Grocery Savings Food Savings Money Management Frugal Fun By Erin Huffstetler Erin Huffstetler Writer B.A., Writing and Communications, Maryville College Erin Huffstetler is a writer with experience writing about easy ways to save money at home.
+Hobbies Frugal Living 8 Ways to Save Money on Dental Care Share PINTEREST Email Print Frugal Living Beauty & Health Care Bargain Shopping Household Savings Do-It-Yourself Grocery Savings Food Savings Money Management By Erin Huffstetler Erin Huffstetler Writer B.A., Writing and Communications, Maryville College Erin Huffstetler is a writer with experience writing about easy ways to save money at home.
 Learn about our Editorial Process Updated on 11/20/19 Maintain a healthy smile without blowing your budget.
 Here are several ways to save money on dental care.
 Schedule Regular Cleanings Musketeer/Getty Images Have your teeth professionally cleaned every six months (or at least once a year) to avoid future problems, and catch existing problems, before they become really expensive to fix.
 Still tempted to skip out on cleanings?
 Just remember: the bill for filling a cavity is much easier to swallow than the bill for a root canal, a crown or an extraction (and won't require you to miss nearly as much time from work).
 Triage Getty Images If you need more dental work than you can afford, ask your dentist which procedures need to be done right away, and which can be put off for a little while.
 Then, work together to determine which procedure will be tackled first, second, third and so on.
 If your dentist knows you're tight on funds, he may also be able to recommend temporary fixes to hold you over until a more permanent fix can be done.
 Purchase a Dental Discount Plan Getty Images If your employer doesn't offer dental insurance, or the premiums are more than you're willing to pay, consider purchasing a dental discount plan instead.
 Just pay a small, one-time fee each year (around $100); choose one of the dentists in the network, and all of your dental work will be discounted.
 Ask for a Cash Discount gerenme / Getty Images Flying without dental insurance or a dental plan?
 Ask your dentist, if he'd be willing to give you a discount for paying in cash.
 Since you'll be saving him credit card fees and billing hassles, he's likely to say yes.
 Emphasize that you're willing to pay in full at the time of service.
 Prompt payments are hard to resist.
 Set Up a Payment Plan Getty Images Need work now—even though you can't afford it?
 Forgo the credit card (and all the interest that goes with it), and ask your dentist if you can set up some sort of payment plan.
 Ask Lots of Questions Getty Images Dentists are highly trained, but that doesn't mean everything your dentist suggests is going to be right for you.
 Ask her to explain the purpose of any procedure that you don't understand, and don't be afraid to question the necessity of anything that seems over the top to you.
 Here are examples of the kinds of questions you might want to ask: Would it be okay to put off X-rays until your next cleaning?Do you kids still need fluoride treatments if they live in an area with fluoridated water?Is that procedure medically necessary or purely cosmetic?Is there a cheaper option that would work just as well?
 Remember: You have the right to know how your money is being spent, and you also have the right to get a second opinion when you don't trust the first one.
 Tap Your FSA Do You Have a Flexible Spending Account?.
 Getty Images If you have one, stick enough money in your flexible spending account (FSA) to cover both your medical and dental expenses, and you can pay your bills with this pre-tax money.
 An FSA lets you save money from your paycheck before taxes are taken out and this money may be used for a variety of things.
 Just don't forget to use the money before the end of the year, or you'll lose it.
 Go to a Dental School Corbis via Getty Images / Getty Images Want to super-size your dental care savings?
 Consider having all of your cleanings and dental work done at a dental school.
 The work will be performed by students (under the supervision of instructors) or by the instructors themselves, and you'll pay a fraction of what you would pay anywhere else.
 Brush and Floss Regularly PeopleImages / Getty Images Regular trips to the dentist will cut down on your dental costs, but if you really want to save money, you need to stay on top of the day-to-day care of your teeth, too.
 Brush at least twice a day; floss; switch out your toothbrush as often as you're supposed to; and cut down on sugary foods and drinks.
 All of those good habits will add up to less time in your dentist's chair, and will save you a ton of cash.
 Use your hard-earned money to take your family on a dream vacation, instead of paying for your dentist to take his dream vacation.